data-djinn/second_cerebrum/Nix Language.md

 - adds all identifiers from an attribute set` `longName = { a = 3; b = 4; }`
 `with longName; a + b` -> 7
-- if the symbol exists in the outer scope & would also be introducet by `with`, it **will not shadow the outer scope**
+- if the symbol exists in the outer scope & would also be introduced by `with`, it **will not shadow the outer scope**
 	- `let a = 10; in with longName; a + b` -> 14
 - refer to the attribute set to access the symbol
 	- `let a = 10; in with longName; longName.a + b` -> 7